Costa Rica Guide

 The basic choice is between self-driving in a rental car and using provided transportation and the main factor in choosing is how and when you want your freedom.
 Every tourist destination has its problems with crime: pickpockets in Tiananmen Square, purse snatchers on motor scooters around the Roman coliseum, and theft from parked cars in Costa Rica.

-This leads to a situation that’s the opposite of what most people think.
-If you use provided transportation there’s the option of stopping at interesting spots along the way but if you’re driving a rental vehicle you can’t – if you do your luggage may be stolen.
+This leads to a situation that’s the opposite of what most people think about renting a car providing more flexibility.
+Using provided transportation there’s the option of stopping at interesting spots along the way but if you’re driving a rental vehicle you can’t – if you do your luggage may be stolen.

 If you’re planning a new trip read the suggestions above.
 You’ll have to decide what you want to see on this vacation and what you can miss.
 You can’t do it all in one visit.
 We’ve spent hundreds of days and more than ten thousand kilometers on the roads, shorelines, rivers and trails of Costa Rica and there are still dozens of spots we’re looking forward to seeing.